-Milk and dairy foods are good sources of protein, calcium, vitamin D and other essential nutrients.
-They provide phosphorus, potassium, magnesium, and vitamins A, B12, and riboflavin.
+Milk and dairy foods are healthy foods and considered nutrient-rich because they serve as good sources of calcium and vitamin D as well as protein and other essential nutrients.
+They provide phosphorus, potassium, magnesium, and vitamins A, B12, and riboflavin1.

 To meet daily calcium requirements, most people should have two to three cups of milk or servings of dairy foods each day.
-Teens have the highest calcium requirements and should get about four cups daily.
-To learn more about the amounts of food to eat each day, take the Healthy Eating My Way quiz.
+There are many ways to ensure you are eating healthy and getting enough milk and dairy foods each day.
+Start with a healthy breakfast of cereal, milk and fruit or a yogurt parfait, include cheese in your lunch or afternoon snack and consider pudding or hot chocolate made with milk as an evening dessert.
+To learn more about the amounts of food to eat each day, use the Healthy Eating Planner.

 Some Key Benefits of Dairy Foods

-The calcium found in milk is easily absorbed and used in the body, which is why milk and milk products are reliable as well as economical sources of calcium.
+The calcium in milk is easily absorbed and used in the body, which is why milk and dairy foods are reliable as well as economical sources of calcium3.

 A diet rich in protein and vitamin D contributes to bone health.
 Due to their high protein, vitamin D and calcium content, dairy foods are a good choice for maintaining strong bones.